Poorly Disguised Pilot

 - Whether intended as one or not, "School Reunion" is one, setting up the premise of The Sarah Jane Adventures by establishing old-school companion Sarah Jane Smith as still in the monster-busting game and in the company of K9.

-- The two-parter that introduces the Torchwood Institute in its modern incarnation is this, though less blatant: Jack Harkness doesn't show up, and it's not the Torchwood we meet there, but the one created by Jack and company in the aftermath of these episodes, that becomes the Torchwood's Torchwood.
+- The two-parter that introduces the Torchwood Institute in its modern incarnation is this, though less blatant, as Jack Harkness is not directly mentioned and no Torchwood regulars note appear in either episode.

 - The Supernatural episode "Bloodlines" (S09, Ep20) was supposed to be a pilot for, well, Supernatural: Bloodlines.
 It barely featured the main characters, introduced many new ones in a very different setting (a big metropolis, as opposed to the small towns & backwoods environment of most Supernatural episodes), and had important divergences with the show's canon.
 The episode even ends with a cliffhanger which is a blatant Sequel Hook.
 The spinoff ended up not being picked up by the network.